vladimirsimek-ofc/vladimirsimek-ofc/README.md

 - 👋 Hi, I’m Vladimír Šimek
 - 👀 I’m interested in web development and back-end app programming
-- 🌱 I’m currently learning React
+- 🌱 I’m currently studying at Unicorn University
 - 💞️ I’m looking to collaborate on interesting projects
 - 📫 How to reach me: email me on vladimirsimek.ofc@gmail.com